FuelLabs/fuelup/docs/src/concepts/proxies.md

 # Proxies

-`fuelup` provides wrappers for the common Sway toolchain [components].
+`fuelup` provides wrappers for the common Fuel toolchain [components].
 These are called _proxies_ and represent commands which are provided by the components themselves.